Ready to find the perfect college degree?

 Spartanburg, South Carolina

-Founded in 1854, Wofford College still operates on its original campus, which is recognized as a national arboretum.
-Its dedication to multicultural and international studies can be seen through its robust study abroad program.
-Since 2007, 2,276 Wofford students have studied in 70 different countries on 7 different continents.
-Thus, the school consistently ranks among the top ten in the nation in the Institute of International Education Open Doors Survey.
-51 majors and programs are offered by the school, including Environmental Studies, Intercultural Studies, and Philosophy.
+The school’s dedication to multicultural and international studies can be seen through its robust study-abroad program.
+Since 2007, close to 2,300 Wofford students have studied in 70 different countries on seven different continents.
+Thus, the school consistently ranks among the top 10 in the nation in the Institute of International Education Open Doors Survey.

 Anderson, South Carolina